What is an EICR certificate?

 The report will show whether the electrical installation is in a ‘satisfactory’ or ‘unsatisfactory’ condition and detail a list of observations affecting the safety or requiring improvements.

-The report will have the following codes, which are industry standards, and they are simple to follow and understand.
+The report will include the following codes, which are industry standards and simple to follow and understand.

 Unsatisfactory Codes for EICR:

-• C1 – Danger present, risk of injury or immediate remedial action needed.
+- C1 – Danger is present, and risk of injury or immediate remedial action is needed.

 A Satisfactory Code is: